DekodeInteraktiv/fundy-extension-wp/README.md

 When setting up on client sites, if you want to connect to a non-production Fundy environment, you will need to define the `FUNDY_CORE_URL` constant in WordPress.
 You might want to set it to the staging environment `https://fundy-stage-be.do.dekodes.no`.

 If you do not do this, it will automatically connect to the production Fundy environment.

+For local development you can edit this constant in the `.wp-env.json` file and then restart the wp-env environment.